“Be gentle with yourself. The rest of your life deserves it.” (Sandra L. Brown, MA)

 Over the past month or more I have been talking about healing from a dangerous and/or pathological relationship.
 The chronic stress disorder and often Post Traumatic Stress Disorder (PTSD) that occurs from the damage done in the relationship requires a serious change in lifestyle in order to heal.

 We have been talking about those changes–what needs to change physically, emotionally, and spiritually.
 In the last segment, we discussed the negative ‘world view’ effects resulting from pathological exposure.
 The negative world view impacts how you now see your post-pathological relationship world.
 This includes how you NOW see yourself, others, the world, your future, and God.
 (You can read past issues about this subject on our blog–the link is listed below).

-One of the seriously ‘under treated’ effects of pathological relationship exposure is the healing of the personal world view (you can listen to the audio segment I created about this topic on the magazine under CDs/Audios.
+One of the seriously ‘under treated’ effects of pathological relationship exposure is the healing of the personal world view.
 The untreated aspects ‘mimic’ PTSD symptoms with increases in depression, anxiety, fear, isolation, dread of the future and other similarly related PTSD side-effects.
 Healing your world view is critical to a healthy future.

 One of the things that makes pathologicals, pathological is the effect of their pathology on how they see themselves in relation to the world and others.
 Pathologicals are noted for their over/under sense of themselves, over/under opinion of others, and their unusual view of what the world ‘should’ do for them.